tier4/CalibrationTools/sensor/tag_based_sfm_calibrator/README.md

 Considerations:

 - They usually can not be detected by the calibration sensors (instead they are detected by the external camera).
-- Since the number of images that contain wheel tags is expected to be low, it is convenient to use grids of individual tags.
+- Since the number of images that contain wheel tags is expected to be low, it is convenient to use grids of individual tags to increase the number of features (tag corners) corresponding to the wheels.
 An example of a 2x2 tag is presented in Figure 3.
 - Since the wheel tags determine the base link, their center should coincide with the axle as much as possible (at least in the x-axis seen from the `base_link`).

 ### Ground tag